Home » Price Action Trading Guide

 Each of the candles needs to open within the body of the prior candle or at its high.
 Overextended bodies are also something to be on the lookout for, since the trading instrument could become overbought and a retracement may occur.
 The three candles need to be reasonably long and to have small or no upper wicks – or, they need to close at or in proximity to their highs.
 Note that if the wicks are too long and match or even exceed the length of the candles’ bodies, this would suggest sellers are still strong.

-The formation becomes more powerful in case the open prices of the second and the third candlesticks coincide with the closing prices of the first and the second candles respectively.
-The pattern will also be stronger if it appears not just after a prolonged bear trend, but after a consolidation that follows the bear trend and separates it from the Three White Soldiers setup.
+The formation becomes more powerful when the open prices of the second and the third candlesticks coincide with the closing prices of the first and the second candles, respectively.
+The pattern will also be stronger if it appears both after a prolonged bear trend and a consolidation that follows it, separating it from the Three White Soldiers setup.

-The Three Black Crows pattern is comprised of 3 successive bearish candles of similar size and usually appears after a bull trend.
+The Three Black Crows pattern comprises 3 successive bearish candles of similar size and usually appears after a bull trend.

 The Three Black Crows pattern